|William Barrett Travis|

 Feb.
 27, 1827 - The first Mardi Gras in New Orleans took place with a group of masked and costumed students dancing through the streets.

 Feb.
-27, 1829 – William Barrett Travis passed his law exam at Claiborne, Ala.
+27, 1829 – William Barrett Travis passed his law exam at Claiborne, Ala., allowing him to practice the profession of lawyer and attorney.

 Feb.
 27, 1834 – Portland, Maine native William Coombs, also known as “The Brokenhearted Stranger,” died at Claiborne, Ala.
 He was buried in the Old Cemetery at Claiborne.
 (Some sources say he died in 1838.)